 Rissanen believes that large-scale change starts on an individual level, and he has been gradually adopting sustainable techniques in his personal sphere: He brings his own grocery bags to the store, takes his food waste to a composting facility near his apartment in Queens, and makes his clothes last longer by avoiding use of a dryer.
-“Eventually, sustainability is the possibility that human and other life can flourish on earth together,” he says.
+“Eventually, sustainability is the possibility that humans and other life can flourish on earth forever,” he says, quoting John R. Ehrenfeld, a scholar who co-authored the book Flourishing: A Frank Conversation about Sustainability (Stanford University Press, 2013) with Alfred J. Hoffman.
 “It’s simple in a way, but [it’s something] we can’t take for granted anymore.”

 By Sholeen Damarwala, April 2017, updated May 2017